T-Lind/ptcr/README.md

 then bracket a scene; they often founder in emphasizing the importance of key subjects within the developing action, and are usually unsuccessful in attempts to trace an evolving narrative arc.
-And the current generation of autonomous personal robots and video drones, in their roles as costly and glorified ‘selfie sticks,’ are set to follow suit.
+And the current generation of autonomous personal robots and video drones, in their roles as costly and glorified 'selfie sticks' are set to follow suit.
 The trouble is that capturing footage to tell a story is challenging.
-A camera can only record what you point it toward, so part of the difficulty stems from the fact that you can’t know exactly how the scene will unfold before it actually does.
-Moreover, what constitutes structure isn’t easily summed up with a few trite quantities.
+A camera can only record what you point it toward, so part of the difficulty stems from the fact that you can't know exactly how the scene will unfold before it actually does.
+Moreover, what constitutes structure isn't easily summed up with a few trite quantities.
 Another part of the challenge, of course, is that one has only limited time to capture video footage.
 Setting aside pure vanity as a motivator, many applications can be cast as